swcarpentry/r-novice-inflammation/_episodes/02-func-R.md

 ---
-layout: page
-title: Programming with R
-subtitle: Creating functions
+title: "Creating Functions"
-minutes: 30
+teaching: 30
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Define a function that takes arguments."
+- "Return a value from a function."
+- "Test a function."
+- "Set default values for function arguments."
+- "Explain why we should divide programs into small, single-purpose functions."
+keypoints:
+- "Define a function using `name <- function(...args...) {...body...}`."
+- "Call a function using `name(...values...)`."
+- "R looks for variables in the current stack frame before looking for them at the top level."
+- "Use `help(thing)` to view help for something."
+- "Put comments at the beginning of functions to provide help for that function."
+- "Annotate your code!"
+- "Specify default values for arguments when defining a function using `name = value` in the argument list."
+- "Arguments can be passed by matching based on name, by position, or by omitting them (in which case the default value is used)."
 ---

-> ## Learning Objectives {.objectives}
->
-> * Define a function that takes arguments.
-> * Return a value from a function.
-> * Test a function.
-> * Set default values for function arguments.
-> * Explain why we should divide programs into small, single-purpose functions.

 If we only had one data set to analyze, it would probably be faster to load the file into a spreadsheet and use that to plot some simple statistics.
 But we have twelve files to check, and may have more in the future.